SignPath/website/docs/documentation/powershell/Submit-SigningRequest.md

 ### Creating a new signing request vs. re-signing

-When using the `-InputArtifact` parameter, the specified file will be uploaded for processing.
+When using the `-InputArtifactPath` or `-ArtifactRetrievalLink` parameter, the specified file will be used for processing.

 When using the `-Resubmit` parameter, the specified signing request will be processed again using the specified _signing policy_.
 This is especially useful for conditional signing of release candidates.
 See [Resubmit an existing signing request](/documentation/signing-code#resubmit) for more information.